Earth Optimism Teen Event – A Focus on Food

 Come Celebrate Earth Optimism 2019: A Focus on Food!

-Once again, Q?rius will be closed to the public and open only to a limited number of registered teens, plus scientists, curators, community leaders, and other experts in the field of food.
+Once again, Q?rius will be closed to the public and open only to teens, plus scientists, curators, community leaders, and other experts in the field of food.

 - Hang Out: Meet other local teens and enjoy FREE sustainable and local food!